The MacDonald Brothers

-The MacDonald Brothers, now performing as The Macs, are a Scottish pop folk duo from Ayr, South Ayrshire, Scotland, consisting of brothers Brian and Craig MacDonald.
-They first rose to prominence in the third UK series of television talent show The X Factor in 2006, and have since gone on to release four studio albums.
-Their debut studio album, self-titled The MacDonald Brothers was released in April 2007 to positive reviews.
-The album went on to top the charts in their native Scotland and also performed well on the UK Albums Chart, peaking at number 18.
+The MacDonald Brothers are a Scottish pop folk duo from Ayr, South Ayrshire, Scotland, consisting of brothers Brian and Craig MacDonald.
+They first rose to prominence in the third UK series of television talent show The X Factor in 2006.
+Their debut studio album, The MacDonald Brothers (2007) topped top the charts in their native Scotland and also performed well commercially on the UK Albums Chart, peaking at number eighteen.

-The success of their debut album was followed up the same year with their second studio album, The World Outside which was released in October 2007.
-Whilst performing well in the charts, it did not meet the success of their debut effort, with The World Outside peaking at number two on the Scottish Album Charts and just missing a place in the top forty of the UK Album Charts, peaking at number forty-one there.
-A further two albums followed in 2008, With Love failed to make a chart appearance on the UK Album Charts but did peak at number twenty two in Scotland, and their most recent album Young Celts, debuting at number one hundred and twelve in the United Kingdom and number eight in Scotland, their first top ten appearance in the Scottish Album Charts since The World Outside.
+Their second studio album, The World Outside (2007) peaked at number two on the Scottish Album Charts and just missing a place in the top forty of the UK Album Charts, peaking at number forty-one.
+It featured the single "Runaway (Do You Love Me)" originally written by Elton John who later offered the song to the duo.
+A further two albums followed in 2008, With Love peaked at number twenty two in Scotland, whilst their fourth studio album Young Celts debuted at number eight in Scotland, their first top ten appearance in the Scottish Album Charts since The World Outside.

-The brothers are currently signed to Evosound, Hong Kong under their new name "The Macs" but remain living in Scotland.
+The brothers are currently signed to Evosound and perform as The Macs whilst they remain living in Scotland.
 As well as singing, both Craig and Brian play a range of instruments including the violin, accordion, guitar and piano.
 Their fifth studio album, and first album under their new stage name The Macs, Strumming To Your Beat, was released in December 2013.

+Early life

+Both Craig and Brian MacDonald were born and raised in the coastal town of Ayr, the largest settlement within South Ayrshire on the west coast of Scotland.
+Between the ages of five and six years old, the brothers began to attend music classes for traditional Scottish instruments which included the accordion and fiddle.
+They quickly began to develop their talent for such instruments, subsequently winning various awards for their playing.

+Craig discovered a passion for singing at the age of fifteen, and entered school talent shows where he would impersonate Freddie Mercury.
+Following a new desire for singing and well as playing instruments, Craig and Brian formed The MacDonald Brothers and began to be booked to perform at various events such as parties, weddings and ceilidhs across Scotland.